Turns out, dropping out medical university became a blessing for me

 As I grew older, my relationship with Science worsened.
 I didn’t get Chemistry.
 It irked me to no end.
 I spent nights crying over Physics formulae, doing my best to retain all I could.
 Biology seemed halfway decent, but that’s about it.
 And we all know halfway decent doesn’t get you into great universities.

-My first disappointment came in the form of shitty grades.
+My first disappointment in my medical university journey came in the form of shitty grades.

 2 B’s and an A in my O Level Science subjects.